Engin-Boot/capture-behavior-of-a-visit-counter-venkatesh-cs/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given hospital issues an ID card for every visitor and the ID card is returned by the visitor after the visit When the patient enters the hospital and signs up for an ID card
+  Given hospital issues an ID card for every visitor and the user returns the ID card after visit
+  When the patient enters the hospital and signs up for an ID card
   Then track the number of IDs issued to examine trends